A great evening with Outstanding in the Field for Farm to Table Dining!

 This dish typifies the cuisine found at Chef Kulik’s Le Bouillon, rustic Country French like you would find on the tables in southwestern France.
 A 2015 Chateau l’Argentier Rose d’Aramon from France was a delicious pairing, the light rose wine refreshingly crisp, perfect for summer sipping.

-The third course was reflective of some of the dishes found at Chef Kulik’s other restaurant, The Boiler Room (our review here), an urban chic restaurant that uses classic French fine dining techniques to put a unique spin on modern rustic dishes.
+The third course was reflective of some of the dishes found at Chef Kulik’s other restaurant, The Boiler Room, an urban chic restaurant that uses classic French fine dining techniques to put a unique spin on modern rustic dishes.
 The third course, Crispy Chicken wings atop a creamy bed of polenta, was probably some of the best fried chicken we had ever had, deliciously crisp on the outside, juicy and flavorful on the inside.

 The chicken, raised at Plum Creek Farms, a family owned farm that raises free range chicken and processes it all on their farm, has consistently been fantastic whenever we have had it, and in the masterful hands of Chef Kulik and his staff, simple fried chicken became a star!